lsst-sitcom/sitcomtn-128/index.rst

 .. _magdist:
 .. figure:: ./_static/hst_comcam_magdist.png

-        Log scale histogram of i-magnitude distribution for ComCam and F814W-magnitude for HST.
+        Log scale histogram of i-magnitude distribution for LSSTComCam and F814W-magnitude for HST.
 The dashed lines are the approximate completeness limits of 25.4 and 26.5 respectively.

 ..
         Citations